Samuel de Champlain: Maritime education and early training

 Born into a family of mariners—both his father and uncle-in-law were sailors or navigators—Champlain received practical maritime education from an early age.
 He learned navigation, cartography, drafting, and the writing of practical reports.
 Unlike many educated men of his era, his education did not include Ancient Greek or Latin, indicating a practical rather than classical schooling focused on seamanship and commerce.

 As French vessels were required to provide their own defense, Champlain also acquired military skills with firearms.
 He gained combat experience serving with King Henry IV's army during the final stages of the French Wars of Religion in Brittany from 1594 or 1595 to 1598.
 Beginning as a quartermaster responsible for provisioning and horse care, he advanced to "capitaine d'une compagnie" by 1597, commanding a garrison near Quimper.

-During this military service, Champlain claimed to undertake a "certain secret voyage" for the king and likely participated in combat, possibly including the Siege of Fort Crozon in late 1594.
+During this military service, Champlain claimed to have undertaken a "certain secret voyage" for the king and likely participated in combat, possibly including the Siege of Fort Crozon in late 1594.
 This military experience would prove valuable in his later colonial endeavors, providing him with leadership skills and knowledge of defensive tactics essential for establishing settlements in contested territories.